2996349151/Python-Notes/README.md

 [tool.Black]
 line-length = 88
 ```
-4. Then formatting all Python files:
+4. Then format all Python files:
 ```Bash
 Black .
 ```